7Block Labs

 }

-Usage for a single signature (MinPk):
+Usage for a Single Signature (MinPk):

-• Prepare two pairs: (pubkeyG1, H(m)G2) and (−G1, signatureG2).
+• First up, prepare two pairs: (pubkeyG1, H(m)G2) and (−G1, signatureG2).

 2) Map Fp2 → G2 (0x11) and Fp → G1 (0x10)